DrPaulBrewer/single-market-robot-simulator/README.md

 will run the tests.
 You can also click on the build or coverage badges to view public test reports.

+##Warnings

+ES6 code with CommonJS (`require()`) packaging is used in versions 0.30 and later.
+You may need the newest Chrome, FF, or Edge browsers, or node 6.x, or an ES5 transpiler.

 ##Copyright

 Copyright 2016 Paul Brewer, Economic and Financial Technology Consulting LLC

 ##LICENSE: MIT License

-This software is provided as-is.
+This software is provided as-is with NO WARANTEE of any kind.
 Also, versions less than 1.0.0 represent software under development that is subject to rapid change, and may not function or not fully function as intended.
 You may wish to review the results of automated tests, as well as write your own additional tests, before using it in an application.